Engelch/ConfigShell/doc/README.md

 ## About

-Welcome to our collection named *ConfigShell*. *ConfigShell* offers you scripts and helper routines that were created over the last 40 years.
-The first routines started still on SunOS and Ultrix.
+Welcome to *ConfigShell*. *ConfigShell* offers you scripts and helper routines that were created over the last 40 years.
+The first bits were started still on SunOS and Ultrix.
 Some of you might still remember.
-The scripts are supposed to run under Linux, OSX, *BSD, and other UNIX variants.
+The scripts are supposed to run under Linux, OSX, Free-, Open-, and NetBSD, and other UNIX variants.
 These days, the scripts are only tested with Linux and OSX.

+## Security Notice

+ConfigShell is script-only, i.e. it contains only scripts and / or configuration files.
+There are no binaries included in the  ConfigShell repository.
+So, you shall be able to see what every bit does.

+This is different for the optional git submodules such as ConfigLinux and ConfigDarwin.
+ConfigShell can be used without the git submodules.

+## License

+This collection is under the MIT license.

+## Modular, Optional Extensions

 ![ConfigShell Modules](img/ConfigShell_modules.drawio.png)

 Overall, all *ConfigShell* elements are under the MIT license.
-Furthermore, it splits into 3 parts:
+Furthermore, it splits into multiple parts.
+These parts are realised using git submodules:

 1. The basic *ConfigShell* is appropriate for all UNIX™-like operating systems
 2. A special git sub-module for Linux-specifics called *ConfigLinux*
 3. A special git sub-module for OSX-specifics called *ConfigDarwin*
 4. A git sub-module called *PowerlineFonts*

-The basic ConfigShell can be used without the sub-modules.
+Again, the basic ConfigShell can be used without the sub-modules.

-## Security Notice

-ConfigShell contains only scripts and / or configuration files.
-There are no binaries included with ConfigShell.
-This may be different for the optional git submodules such as ConfigLinux and ConfigDarwin.
-ConfigShell can be used without the git submodules.
-The submodules only extend the functionality of ConfigShell; they are not required for the functionality of ConfigShell.

 ## Benefits of ConfigShell

 *ConfigShell* offers

 1. Shell enhancements
-   1. Nice shell defaults for bash
+   1. Nice shell defaults for 3 shells
-The same kind of shell default for the fish shell
+      1. bash
+      2. fish
+      3. zsh
-   3. Shell shortcut commands
+2. Shell shortcut commands
+   1. They help to reduce the amount of typing :-)
+   2. They speed up processes by automatically applying every day defaults.
-2. Documentation and version control support
+3. Documentation and version control support
    1. LaTeX, Markdown, and Marp scripts.
 You can check the `/opt/ConfigShell/doc` directory.
 It contains one Markdown file.
 It is formatted using classical
       Markdown and LaTeX.
 Please, watch the difference.
 Both PDF files are created using a Makefile.